Ira Roe Foster: Quartermaster General of Georgia

-On May 18, 1861, during the early months of the American Civil War, Georgia Governor Joseph E. Brown, to whom Foster had been both friend and political confidant, appointed Foster as Quartermaster General for the state of Georgia.
+The Confederate-aligned governor of Georgia, Joseph E. Brown (to whom Foster had been both a friend and a political confidant) appointed Foster as Georgia's Quartermaster General on May 18, 1861, during the early months of the American Civil War.
 His assistant was Edward M.B.
 Galt, whose title was Chief of Ordnance, charged with supervising the forging and turning of gun barrels.
 On May 21, 1861, within days of his appointment, Foster appealed to the women of Atlanta to meet at City Hall and "prepare one hundred uniforms for soldiers preparing to leave for Virginia."
 In the fall of 1861, the need to obtain clothing for the Confederate Army was (temporarily) satisfied by the establishment of Quartermaster's depots.
 Garment shops were set up and shoe shops built to manufacture needed military supplies.
 Georgia companies fighting in Virginia sent men back to their state to collect clothing and blankets for the troops.
 Adjutant-General Henry C. Wayne instructed Foster to "proceed personally, or by duly accredited agents, into all parts of the state, and buy 25,000 suits of clothes and 25,000 pairs of shoes for the destitute Ga. troops in the Confederate service."

 Apart from that brief period in 1861 when supplies were adequate, Georgia soldiers were chronically in need of basic essentials.
 In December 1862, the Georgia Legislature appropriated $1,500,000 for the purchase of military clothing and blankets.
 Anticipating the inadequacy of that measure, it also authorized Governor Brown to seize factories and supplies, as needed.
 The Governor executed the order, but authorized Foster to pay sellers 10% and manufacturers 25% of the value of their seized goods.
 Foster, in the course of his duty, appealed to the people's "love of liberty" in meeting the demands placed upon them.
 While Foster's actions benefited the troops, the effect on civilians was harsh.
 According to the New Georgia Encyclopedia, "The Quartermaster Department's persistent purchases (or impressments) of the bulk of the state's textile and shoe manufactures left civilians facing intense scarcity and exorbitant prices.
 These conditions often led to accusations of profiteering."
 While civilians may have faced scarcities and high prices, conditions for many Georgia soldiers were far worse.
 In late August 1863, following the Battle of Gettysburg, one Georgia colonel forwarded a requisition to Foster "in which he reported his command as destitute of everything".
 Men in his unit had worn out two pairs of shoes on the Northern march, and "all faced the prospect of frostbite, pleurisy, or pneumonia in the coming winter."
 By this period of the war, Gettysburg historian John Heiser observes:

 Georgia... had clothing depots in Atlanta, Columbus and Athens where uniforms based on a state-adopted pattern were manufactured, gathered for inspection and shipment to Richmond where these items were then distributed to Georgia units serving in Lee’s army.